todaywasawesome/leaksignal/README.md

 kubectl -n istio-system get pods kubectl -n istio-system logs istio-ingressgateway-abc123
 ```
 In all cases you should see messsages with "leaksignal" in the logs.
 Use those to understand if things are setup correctly.
-Note that you may see messages like `create Wasm: failed to load (in progress) from https://ingestion.app...` if loading the wasm file remotely.
+Note that you may see messages like `createWasm: failed to load (in progress) from https://ingestion.app...` if loading the wasm file remotely.
 This is a known issue and the wasm filter is functioning properly.

 ### View Metrics (Prometheus & Grafana)